elifry/powershell-automation-examples/README.md

 Context: use API calls to gather data and create a report in markdown.
 No use of local repos.
 Uses a local env file for secrets.

+TODO:

+- Hit an API endpoint to get real data
+- Make use of the cache folder and use cache loading

 ### Structure

 - 📂`/scripts/`